Photo credit: @oldkidsbooks

 Now, everything you have read, tried, or heard about potty training is possibly right, but if its not working well, here may be the reasons!

-1. YOU ARE TOO HARD ON YOUR CHILD & YOURSELF: You went for a family party and found your child’s peers without diapers, and you suddenly begin to worry about your child still using diapers.
-Please take a breath! 😊
+1. YOU ARE TOO HARD ON YOUR CHILD & YOURSELF: Please take a breath! 😊

-That is uneccessary pressure, because children grow at different paces.
+Resist uneccessary pressure to potty train, let it flow naturally, because children grow at different paces.

 Try to begin as early as your child can say ‘Yes or No’ or point to his best toy.
 Let it flow naturally according to your child’s readiness.
 You really dont have to attend a parenting course on Potty Training.
 Lol

 Photo credit: Pinterest

 2. YOU STILL BUY DIAPERS: Yes I said, no pressures earlier; but if you still keep buying loads of diapers, you may naturally feel unmotivated to potty-train.

 Try to begin with a simple bedtime or after-school routine of telling your toddler to the potty.
 Stick to it.
 Dont wait until the child messes up their pants before you introduce them to the potty.

 Its not an easy task; but you can go the easy route by yourself with a simple routine.

 3. THE CONDITIONS ARE UNFAVOURABLE: Maybe you are not making potty training fun enough or you use negative words instead of celebrating the little triumphs.
 Maybe the potty is positioned too far from the room and your child ends up pooing in their pants before she gets there?